 - To begin with, first, wash the sago pearls for 3-4 times until water runs clear.
 You can wash them in a colander under running water to make if free of most of the starch in it.
 Then, soak the sabudana pearls in 1 & 1/4 cup of water overnight. (photo 1)

 - Now, once the sabudana is soaked well, you will see hardly any water left behind.
 But, I would still urge you transfer it into a colander to get rid of water if any. (photo 2)

 Important Tip : You can take a pearl in between the two fingers and check if it is soft and mashes well, it is ready to cook.

 - Then, add crushed peanut into the sabudana (photo 3)

 - Gently mix them well and set it aside. (photo 4)

 To Cook Sabudana Khichdi Recipe

-- Add diced potatoes and saute on high heat for a minute, and then cover and cook for 3-4 minutes until they are 90 percent done (photo 6)
+- Add diced potatoes and saute on high heat for a minute.
+Then cover and cook for 3-4 minutes until they are 90 percent done. (photo 6)

 Optional: Raw peanuts are absolutely ones choice to add after you adding roasted and crushed peanuts.
 As I love the crunch of that crispy peanut, hence the addition of raw peanuts.
 You can totally skip it.